Space U Odyssey

 Hydration at camp

-(Source) Discuss with your Scout how to monitor the color of their urine by using a urine color chart to determine if they are getting enough fluids.
+(Source) Discuss with your camper how to monitor the color of their urine by using a urine color chart to determine if they are getting enough fluids.
 Show them the urine color chart and discuss the signs of dehydration, which includes:

 • Increased thirst (It’s said that if you’re thirsty, it’s already too late.
 You’re already dehydrated.)